MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/mobile/mobile-apps-view-phone-report.md

 |:--- |:--- |
 | iPhones |Android phones |

-When you create a Power BI report in Power BI Desktop or in the Power BI service, you can also [create a version of that report optimized for viewing](../../desktop-create-phone-report.md) in the Power BI app on a phone.

-Then, when you open a Power BI report on a phone, Power BI detects if the report has been optimized for phones and automatically opens the optimized report in portrait view.
+When you view a Power BI report on a phone, Power BI detects if the report has been optimized for phones and automatically opens the optimized report in portrait view.

 ![Report in portrait mode](./media/mobile-apps-view-phone-report/07-power-bi-phone-report-portrait.png)